Ensuring the busy shopping season doesn’t put your data at risk.

 Data breaches at the holidays give smart thieves a chance to steal account information from thousands of shoppers in one convenient go.
 Hackers target major retailers to steal credit card information because there are generally more transactions during the holidays.

+So, is the solution to stop shopping at major retailers all together?
+Of course not.
 Instead, choose a payment method that protects your data.
 Paying cash is best because it leaves no personal data in the systems of any store.
-Now, your worries may shift to what if I am mugged or if a pickpocket manages to get their sticky fingers on the cash?
+If you do decide to pay with plastic choose the card carefully.

 Tip for avoiding ID theft at an ATM